Don Massey (car dealer): Bid for DeLorean Motor Company

 In November 1982, Charles DeLorean, a Cadillac dealer in Lakewood, Ohio, and brother of John DeLorean, teamed up with Don Massey to try to acquire the assets of bankrupt DeLorean Motor Company.
 Their attempt was unsuccessful as a federal bankruptcy judge instead approved the sale to Columbus, Ohio-based Consolidated International.

 Last Cadillac Eldorado

 On April 22, 2002, the last Cadillac Eldorado rolled off the assembly line at the Lansing Craft Center assembly plant in Lansing, Michigan.
 The car was donated to the Cadillac Museum in honor of Don Massey.

 Philanthropy

 Massey created the Joyce and Don Massey Family Foundation in honor of his wife, Joyce, who was severely injured in an automobile accident in 1983.
 The foundation supports research, education and care for patients with traumatic brain injuries.
+In February 2015, the University of Michigan Health System named a new emergency critical care center in honor of Massey family.

+At some point after 1986, the Massey family contributed to the establishment of the Joyce M. Massey Traumatic Brain Injury Unit at St. Joseph Mercy Hospital in Ann Arbor.
+After Joyce Massey's death, the family established a scholarship fund and a library in Mrs. Massey's name at Madonna University.

 Personal life

 Massey was married to Joyce (née Coleman) from 1945 until her death in 1993.
 They had three children.
 Massey died on June 9, 2011, at his home in Northville, Michigan, at the age of 83.

-According to Mlive, the home went on the market for $3.5M in 2019.
+The Massey estate, which the family bought in 1997, was listed for sale in 2019 with an asking price of $3.5M.